Facts about Flu (Influenza)

 What should I do if you I get flu-like symptoms?

 - Stay home from work or school.
-Don’t return until you have been free of fever for 24 hours.
+Do not return until you have been free of fever for 24 hours.

 - Avoid close contact with other people.
 Stay away from crowded public places and avoid close face-to-face contact with household members.